open-vela/external_iperf3/docs/invoking.rst

                  iperf2  and  iperf3  perform  differently, just based on payload entropy.

-          --dont-fragment
-                 Set the IPv4 Don't Fragment (DF) bit on outgoing packets.
-Only applicable to tests doing UDP over IPv4.

           --username username
                  username to use for authentication to the iperf server (if built with OpenSSL support).
 The password will be prompted for inter- actively when the test is run.
 Note, the password to use can also be specified via the IPERF3_PASSWORD environment variable.
                  If this variable is present, the password prompt will be skipped.

           --rsa-public-key-path file
                  path to the RSA public key used to encrypt  authentication  cre- dentials (if built with OpenSSL support)